These high-fiber Zucchini Oat Bars are naturally sweetened with dates. Top them with peanut butter for a quick, kid-friendly breakfast or snack!

 Hi friends!

-The combination of oats, dates and ground flaxseed give these Zucchini Oat Bars a good amount of fiber per serving.
-Plus I packed a whole cup of zucchini in there so they’ll be perfect for summer when gardens and farmers markets are overflowing with zucchini.
+- I packed a whole cup of zucchini in there so they’re perfect for summer when gardens and farmers markets are overflowing with zucchini.

-Zucchini Oat Bars
+Zucchini Oatmeal Chocolate Chip Bars

-Let me just say right off the bat that these bars are not overly sweet.
-In fact they’re not all that sweet at all so if you’re looking for something more dessert-like, you’re gonna want to add some sugar or maple syrup to this recipe.
-However, since they’re naturally sweetened, with just a few chocolate chips, I’m happy to serve them to my kids for breakfast or at snack time.
+If you’re looking for something more dessert-like, you’re gonna want to add some sugar or maple syrup to this recipe.
+I like that they’re lower in sugar so I feel good about serving them to my kids for breakfast or at snack time.

 They’re fairly low in fat, so you could add a smear of peanut butter to the top, or even mix some peanut butter into the batter for a dose of added fats.
 And these bars are moist…so definitely store them in the fridge so they don’t get moldy.